-When you're carving this year's Halloween Jack-o'-lantern, you can save the seeds to grow for next year.
-Pumpkin seeds are easy to save, in part because they are large and easy to harvest.
+When you're carving this year's Halloween Jack-o'-lantern or cooking a pumpkin, you can save the seeds to plant in next year's garden.
+Pumpkin seeds are easy to save in part because they are large and easy to harvest.

-For the best results when you grow them next year, first determine whether your pumpkin is a hybrid.
+First, determine whether your pumpkin is a hybrid or not.
 If it is, it won't breed true from seeds.
-That big, orange pumpkin may produce seeds that give smaller, less colorful progeny.
+That big, orange pumpkin bought at a store this year may produce seeds that give smaller, less colorful progeny.

-If you planted heirloom or open-pollinated seeds, they are more likely to give you the same results.
-If you are buying a pumpkin at a farm or farmers market, ask the farmer whether or not the pumpkins are hybrids.
-For a store-bought pumpkin, you are taking potluck.
+If you planted heirloom or open-pollinated seeds, they are more likely to give you dependable results.
+If you are buying a pumpkin at a farm or farmers' market, ask the grower whether or not the pumpkins are hybrids.

 - Paper towels or waxed paper